Unruly Drivers, Major Hurdle In Smooth Traffic Flow - UrduPoint

 Unruly Drivers, Major Hurdle In Smooth Traffic Flow

-In an attempt to beat one another, unruly drivers at Quetta roads pose grave threat to the lives and properties of motorists, travel daily on dilapidated roads developed potholes and wide ditches due to indifferent attitude of the departments concerned

-QUETTA, (UrduPoint / Pakistan Point News - 30th Nov, 2020 ) :In an attempt to beat one another, unruly drivers at Quetta roads pose grave threat to the lives and properties of motorists, travel daily on dilapidated roads developed potholes and wide ditches due to indifferent attitude of the departments concerned.
+QUETTA, Dec 4 (UrduPoint / Pakistan Point News - 4th Dec, 2020 ) :In an attempt to beat one another, unruly drivers on Quetta roads pose grave threat to the lives and properties of motorists, travel daily on dilapidated roads where potholes and wide ditches developed due to indifferent attitude of the departments concerned.

 "The miseries of Quetta residents are growing gradually as no rehabilitation work has been carried out by the departments concerned for the last couple of years," said Khalil Baloch, a resident of Quetta.